 - Prospective Study of Children's and Parents' Reactions to Traffic Crashes (1999-2002)

 With funding from the Maternal and Child Health Bureau, CIRP researchers initiated a prospective study to follow 360 children hospitalized after being injured in a traffic crash (as a passenger, a pedestrian, or a bicyclist).
 Results of this study provided strong evidence that injured children and their parents may be affected by traumatic stress disorders and that early screening for PTSD risk is possible.
-The study also identified key factors in the etiology of PTSD that helped to inform our subsequent development of preventive interventions.
+The study also identified key factors in the etiology of PTSD in children that helped to inform our subsequent development of preventive interventions.

 A 12-item screening measure, Screening Tool for Early Predictors of PTSD (STEPP), was developed to aid in the delivery of improved services through triaging.
-The STEPP measure demonstrated excellent screening tool properties, including very high sensitivity and reasonable specificity for prediction of later PTSD outcome in injured children admitted to the hospital and their parents.
+The STEPP measure demonstrated excellent screening tool properties, including very high sensitivity and reasonable specificity for prediction of later PTSD outcomes in injured children admitted to the hospital and their parents.

 Read key results: